15 Most Beautiful Coastal Walks in Sydney

-From Palm Beach in the north to the Royal National Park in the south, Sydney’s coastline includes some of the most scenic coastal walks in Australia.
+Stretching from Palm Beach in the north to the Royal National Park in the south, Sydney’s coastline offers some of the most scenic walking trails in Australia.

 Top 15 Sydney Coastal Walks: